rangercyh/network-js/README.md

 https://github.com/ygoe/msgpack.js

-example for cocos-js see network and test
+example for cocos-js see network.js and test.js